 Liquid Laundry Detergent Cons

 - The measurement lines on most detergent bottle caps are difficult to read causing consumers to use too much detergent per load; wasting money and leaving residue on clothes and washing machines.

 - Plastic laundry detergent bottles provide an enormous strain on landfills.
 Most bottles can be recycled but many consumers and municipalities do not participate in recycling programs.

 - Water is the main ingredient in liquid laundry detergent.
 Water is heavy to transport and shipping adds to consumer and environmental costs.

-- Liquid detergents limit the types of some cleaning ingredients, like oxygen bleach, that can be added because they are not stable for long periods of time when mixed with water.
+- Liquid detergents limit the effectiveness of some cleaning ingredients, like oxygen bleach, because they are not stable for long periods of time when mixed with water.

 02 of 04